Aleksapop/blog-post/ts-how-to-write-and-use-typescript-generic-functions-a-complete-guide-for-developers.md

 date: "2025-03-23"
 author: "Slavo"
 image: "ts-big-o-notation.png"
-excerpt: "TypeScript is one of the most popular programming languages for building scalable and maintainable web applications."
+excerpt: "TypeScript is one of the most popular programming languages for building scalable and maintainable web applications.git"
 isFeatured: false
 category: "Type Script"
 ---